jonjimenezc/NFSGarage/README.md

 Disclaimer: ModLoader is not my property; this software is only intended to provide a more convenient and updated way to manage ModLoader mods.
 All credits belong to the original creator (s)

-NFS Garage is a lightweight mod manager for Need for Speed games using **ModLoader**.
+NFS Garage is a lightweight mod manager for Need for Speed Most Wanted using **ModLoader**.
 It lets you import mods, manage them, and launch the game easily from one simple interface.

 ---